Design: Paul Bernhard, Nam-Hee Ji, Raoul Audouin

 A daylong exploration of how voices are both heard and silenced; listening itself will be interpreted in its many forms and affects, allowing us to understand both the frontiers of the voice and the tireless battle to govern and contain it.

-With contributions by Noah Angell, Ali Kaviani (Silent University), Anna Kipervaser, Maha Mamoun and Haytham Al Wardany, Kobe Matthys (Agence), Niall Moore, James Parker and Tom Rice.
+With lectures, talks, screenings and performances by Noah Angell, Ali Kaviani (Silent University), Anna Kipervaser, Maha Mamoun and Haytham Al Wardany, Kobe Matthys (Agence), Niall Moore, James Parker and Tom Rice.

 FRIDAY MARCH 21

 Resonance and Transmission: from one voice to another, curated and presented by If I Can’t Dance I Don’t Want To Be Part Of Your Revolution

 Taking as a starting point the idea that each voice has a 'uniqueness' — a concept proposed by the Italian philosopher and feminist thinker Adriana Cavarero — the day will consider questions across the guests' various interests and projects: how do voices resonate not only in their sound but also over time?
 How are they transmitted from one body to another?
 And how can and do we speak for someone else?

 With lectures, talks, screenings and performances by Frédérique Bergholtz, Federica Bueti, Susan Gibb, Sharon Hayes, Alex Martinis Roe, Wendelien van Oldenborgh, Francesco Ventrella and Camilla Wills.

 “Speak up, child!” – Voicing The Void Between Subjectivity And Subjection, curated and presented by Ruth Noack